 That is, the first phase of the KRG, focusing on linguistically significant data, eventually had limits to parsing a large scale of naturally occurring data, which is a prerequisite to the practical uses of the developed grammar in the area of MT (machine translation).
 In addition, the first phase KRG focused only on parsing with no generation module and thus could not be applicable for a real-life use such as an MT system.
-The MT architecture the DELPH-IN project employs also parsing, transfer, and generation, as shown in Figure 3 Bond et al. (2005):
+The MT architecture the DELPH-IN project employs requires parsing, transfer, and generation, as shown in Figure 3 (cf. Bond et al. 2005, Bond et al. 2011):

-Figure 3: HPSG/MRS-based MT Architecture
+Figure 3.
+HPSG/MRS-based MT Architecture